-Now, you may be wondering what the NDAA compliance requirement has to do with your business’s use of video surveillance equipment.
+Now, you may be wondering: What is NDAA compliance and what does it have to do with your business’s use of video surveillance equipment?
 Video security systems are designed to protect physical assets, such as equipment and inventory.

 Here’s what business owners who have commercial video surveillance systems on-site need to know:

-What is NDAA compliance and why was it created in the first place?
-Essentially the purpose of this act was to provide the US Department of Defense (DOD) with more power and resources for cybersecurity policy.
-This also prohibited the importation and sales of certain brands of surveillance equipment for federal agencies.
+Essentially, the purpose of this act was to provide the US Department of Defense (DOD) with more power and resources for cybersecurity policy.
+This also prohibited the importation and sale of certain brands of surveillance equipment for federal agencies.

 The reasoning behind this compliance and set of laws was due to specific surveillance companies which are known to store and share data with the People’s Republic of China.
 For instance, the brand Huawei manufactures many video surveillance cameras is legally obligated to turn over any data to the Chinese government if asked.

-Now NDAA compliance currently only extends to government use of these brands – meaning that government-owned buildings can only utilize NDAA compliant security equipment.
+Now NDAA compliance requirements currently only extend to government use of these brands – meaning that government-owned buildings can only utilize NDAA-compliant cameras and security equipment.
 This does not apply to private institutions and businesses unless they receive government funding.
-However, NDAA compliance for business use is something to consider if you have commercial security systems in place.
+However, you’ll need to have NDAA-compliant cameras for business use if you have commercial security systems in place.

 The cybersecurity of your surveillance devices should be of utmost concern.
 Say for instance that you use video verification in your security systems for access control.
 These recordings may use facial recognition technology and keep recorded images stored.
 If this data were to be hacked or shared, it could be used for nefarious purposes.